KarlsruheGraphGeneration/KaGen/README.md

 By default our generators will output the generated graphs in the DIMACS format.
 For performance measurements this can be turned of by disabling the `-DOUTPUT_EDGES` flag.
+Additional flags for varying the output can be found in `CMakeLists.txt`.

 ## Graph Models